Is Blood Mixture Or Pure Substance

 Types of Mixture

-Therefore, blood is technically classified as a suspension, which is a type of heterogeneous mixture.
+Because of this, blood is technically classified as a suspension, which is a type of heterogeneous mixture.
 A suspension is a mixture in which solid particles are dispersed in a liquid but are not dissolved.
 These particles are large enough to be seen and will settle out over time if the mixture is left undisturbed.
 In the case of blood, the cellular components are suspended in the plasma, and if a sample of blood is left standing, the cells will settle out, forming a layer at the bottom of the container.

 Implications of Blood Being a Mixture